 This aside, the ZenBook 15 UX534 is fairly practical and ergonomic, but I still wish Asus would blunt the inner edges, they’re a bit sharp for my liking and dig into my wrists when using the computer in cramped spaces.
 On top of that, they could do something about allowing the screen to lean back past 145 degrees, that’s a small detail that I look for in an ultraportable, as I often use the laptop on the knees, while lying in bed or on the sofa.

 As far as the IO goes, nothing has changed.
-The laptop still gets 2x USB-A slots, one USB-C gen2 with video support, a full-size HDMI connector and a full-size card-reader.
+The laptop still gets 2x USB-A slots, one USB-C gen2 (with just data, no video or charging support), a full-size HDMI connector and a full-size card-reader.
 Asus even includes a USB to LAN adapter in the pack, just in case you need access to wired Internet.
 The only thing missing is still Thunderbolt 3 support, which prevents this from being hooked to a TB3 dock and especially to an external GPU.

 Keyboard and trackpad